sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

-#import "@preview/tablex:0.0.4": tablex, colspanx, rowspanx, cellx
+#import "@preview/tablex:0.0.4": tablex, colspanx, rowspanx, cellx, hlinex

 = Refactoring — Convert Function Template to Abbreviated Form <convert_to_abbreviated_form>
-For the second refactoring a subset of the third idea (@third_idea) was implemented.
+For the second refactoring a subset of the third idea (@third_idea) should be implemented.
 It replaces explicit function template declarations with abbreviated declarations using auto parameters.
 This tweak helps to reduce the number of lines and makes the code more readable.

-The following examples show how the code would be refactored.
+@second_refactoring_capabilities shows examples of what this refactoring will be able to do.

 #figure(
   table(